puppetlabs/puppetlabs-tomcat/README.md

 #####`service_name`

 Specifies the name of the Service to be created.
-Tomcats default service name is `Catalina`.
-Defaults to `$name`.
+Tomcats default service name is 'Catalina'.
+Defaults to '$name'.

 #####`catalina_base`